alexeldeib/az-local-pvc/README.md

 # az-local-pvc

-The goal of this project is to enable using local SSDs as PVCs in Kubernetes.
+The goal of this project is to enable using NVMe SSDs e.g. on Azure LSv2 VMs with Kubernetes workloads.

 ## Experimental
 Code is new and may change or be removed in future versions.
 Please try it out and provide feedback.
 If it addresses a use-case that is important to you please open an issue to discuss it further.